 However, just because the noodle itself is “healthier” per-se doesn’t mean that it’s always a healthier choice.
 For example, most lo mein dishes tend to be cooked in oil and have very high sodium and fat content.
-Conversely, most udon noodle dishes are made in a water-based broth using lots of healthy vegetables.
+Conversely, most udon noodle dishes are made in a water-based broth using lots of healthy vegetables, although some people prefer to eat stir-fried udon.
 The way that the noodles are prepared is everything.

 Does One Have Fewer Carbs Than The Other?